 Once you’ve decided on a location for the memorial plaque, you’ll need to think about what it will look like, including:

 A memorial plaque is personal to you and your loved one.
-They are typically engraved with the name of the deceased, as well as their date of birth and death.
+They are typically engraved with the name of the person who has passed, as well as their date of birth and death.
 You may have the option to add a personal message, symbol, or image.

 If you would like further advice on what to put on a memorial plaque or have questions about personalisation, your local Funeral Director can will be able to help.